Trilda-Inspirations/SMSenseMatters/README.md

 ---

+The following sensors are currently supported (providing the device you're targetting also supports it):

+* Accelerometer
+* Battery
+* Bluetooth
+* Magnetometer
+* Proximity
+* Steps

 ## Installation
 To install, download this repository to your computer, and copy the .xcodeproj file into your Xcode workspace.
 You can then add the `libSMSenseMatters.a` static library as a dependency of your project in the *Project Settings* menu under the *General* tab.